 Disclose how the insurer identifies, assesses, and manages climate-related risks.

-In disclosing how the insurer identifies, assesses, and manages climate-related risks, insurers should, at a minimum, address the following:
+In disclosing how the insurer identifies, assesses, and manages climate-related risks, insurers should consider including the following:

 Describe how the insurer considers the impact of climate related risks on its underwriting portfolio, and how the company is managing its underwriting exposure with respect to physical, transition and liability risk.